sailfishdell/sailfish/domain/README.txt

 PRIVILEGES
-    - (DONE) TODO: create odata resource must have required fields: id, context, type (DONE)
+    - (DONE) TODO: create redfish resource must have required fields: id, context, type (DONE)
-    - when odataresourcecreated event happens, privileges saga goes and attaches privs.
+    - when redfishresourcecreated event happens, privileges saga goes and attaches privs.
 Look these up in the Privilege Registry based on entity.
         - what we store in the projected data doesn't need to match exactly with Privilege Registry schema, it can be optimized for our local processing
     - SAME for permissions.
 Look up permissions (read/write ability for each property) in the schema and set them.
 Also probably need to look in dell extended area somewhere.
     - write is only thing that cares about permissions
     - both get and setters care about privileges

 METADATA
-    - should be able to dynamically create metadata uri from the events as we register odata resources
+    - should be able to dynamically create metadata uri from the events as we register redfish resources

 OUTPUT:
     map [type] manglingfunction